9991426/nike-scraper/README.md

 ![Screenshot of Nike shoes](img/nikeshoes.png)

 Tragically, they were unavailable.
-In an era when so many sellers provide a feature for buyers to receive notifications whenever an item has been restocked, Nike did not provide - and stil has not provided - such an option.
-Thus, during a stale summer break, I created the following program to assist me.
+In an era when so many sellers offer to notify buyers when items are back in stock, Nike did not provide - and stil has not provided - such an option.
+Thus, during a stale summer break, I created this program to assist me.

 The code included in this repository is a modified version of the original code.
-The new code makes it easy for any user to download and slightly modify the Python script to fit their needs.
+The new code makes it easy for any user to download and slightly configure the Python script to fit their needs.

 Usage